softwareconstruction240/softwareconstruction/chess/1-chess-game/chess-game.md

 You do not have to implement these moves, but if you go the extra mile and successfully implement both of these moves, you’ll earn some extra credit on this assignment.

+NOTE: These moves can but do not have to be provided by `ChessPiece::pieceMoves`, and can be provided by `ChessGame::validMoves` instead.

 **`Castling`**

 This is a special move where the King and a Rook move simultaneously.
-The castling move can only be taken when 4 conditions are met; 1: Neither the King nor Rook have moved, 2: There are no pieces between the King and the Rook, 3: The King is not in Check, and 4: Both your Rook and King will be safe after making the move (cannot be captured by any enemy pieces).
-To Castle, the King moves 2 spaces towards the Rook, and the Rook `Jumps` the king moving to the position next to and on the other side of the King.
+The castling move can only be taken when 4 conditions are met:

+1. Neither the King nor Rook have moved since the game started
+2. There are no pieces between the King and the Rook
+3. The King is not in Check
+4. Both your Rook and King will be safe after making the move (cannot be captured by any enemy pieces).

+To Castle, the King moves 2 spaces towards the Rook, and the Rook "jumps" the king moving to the position next to and on the other side of the King.
 This is represented in a ChessMove as the king moving 2 spaces to the side.

 **`En Passant`**